onflowser/flowser/README.md

 npm run bootstrap
 ```

+> It's recommended that you don't use your global installation of @nestjs/cli, because that can cause some unexpected issues.

 ### 3. Start Flowser

 The following command will start Flowser along with Flow emulator and development wallet.